 Now we’ll try something you’re probably less familiar with – we’re going to listen in on one of the radio bands used by amateur radio enthusiasts worldwide.
 This web SDR covers the 160m, 80m, 40m, 30m, 20m, and 15m bands, and what you hear depends on atmospheric conditions and the time of day.

 Generally, the 160m (1,800-1,892kHz), 80m (3,500- 38,00kHz) and 40m (7,000- 72,00kHz) bands will be the most consistent.
 If you do manage to hear stations on the other bands, they will often be more distant.

-Whichever band you choose, pick stations in the upper half (higher frequency) portion.
-If you’re listening on the 160m, 80m or 40m bands you should choose LSB (lower sideband) as the modulation mode in the bandwidth controls, and if you’re in the other bands you should select USB (upper sideband).
+Whichever brand you choose, pick stations in the upper half (higher frequency) portion.
+If you’re listening on the 160m, 80m, or 40m bands you should choose LSB (lower sideband) as the modulation mode in the bandwidth controls, and if you’re in the other bands you should select USB (upper sideband).

 These occupy a narrower band of frequencies than AM, so the tuning is much more critical and until you get it spot-on, voices will have a characteristic Donald Duck sound.

 The yellow graphic in the black area below each waterfall display shows both the nominal frequency and the selected bandwidth, and you can alter either of these by clicking on and dragging the respective lines.
 Dragging the nominal frequency – the vertical yellow line – is a good way of fine-tuning.
 Practice makes perfect, and you should soon be listening in on amateur radio contacts.